Bastrop State Park: Modern era

 In February 1962, the Texas State Parks Board announced that they were combining management operations of Bastrop State Park and the adjoining Buescher State Park for at least a year.
 They appointed Thurman L. Williams as the new park ranger; he had previously served as the ranger at Buescher.
 The former ranger of Bastrop State Park, Ranger Williams, was moved to a full-time staff manager to supervise the parks' cabins, the swimming pool, golf course, group camping areas, and all other facilities at both parks.
 When this decision was made, Bastrop State Park was one of the most visited state parks in Texas.
-It registered 157,042 attendants the year prior to this new management.
-Buescher State Park, however, had fewer accommodations and registered less visitors.
+It registered 157,042 attendants the year before this new management.
+Buescher State Park, however, had fewer accommodations and registered fewer visitors.
 In August, the Texas State Parks Board approved US$630,000 in funding for six state parks, including Bastrop's, and proposed a US$4,959,631 biennial budget for the Texas Legislature's consideration.
 The funding was mostly used for park improvements.
 Bastrop State Park received US$24,000 for water system improvements.

 In September 1962, park officials said that attendance at Bastrop State Park was starting to have a notable reduction.
 They speculated that park's rundown conditions and needed repairs drove visitors to other parks with better conditions.
 The parks with the highest attendance were those that offered quality, overnight stay options for campers.
 Bastrop State Park's overnight camping grounds were not up to par with other parks.
 A factor for this was because Bastrop State Park was not originally built for overnight stay or to accommodate a large influx of campers.
 When the park was originally made, the intention was to provide picnic facilities, playgrounds, swimming pools, and other recreational areas similar to a city park.
 As consumer preferences changed in the 1960s, with a higher preference for camping instead of picnicking, attendance dropped at Bastrop State Park.
 The park later included overnight camping options but remained below par compared to other parks in the US.
 Moreover, the first overnight camping groups were close to picking areas, which bothered campers who preferred quieter areas and privacy.

 In 1997, Bastrop State Park was awarded the National Historic Landmark status mostly due to its enduring craftsmanship and landscape work done by the CCC.
 It was one of the five CCC parks in the US that held this recognition.

 The State of Texas purchased an additional 1450 acre in 1979 and another 1000 acre in 2000 to expand the golf course from 9 to 18 holes.
 Subsequent land purchases by the state in 2001 brought the park to its current size of 5926 acre.

 On May 25, 2015, the earthen dam impounding Bastrop State Park Lake failed after hours of heavy rain in the area.
 The lake emptied and flooded across Texas State Highway 71.
 The water moved through a subdivision south of the highway and emptied into the Colorado River.